maduprey/conftopo/README.md

  Topological changes across protein conformational changes.

 ## Running the app
 ConfTopo runs as a [Streamlit](https://streamlit.io/) app.
 The preferred method of running the application is within a Docker container.
-However, it is possible to run locally on macOS.
-Instructions for both approaches are provided.
+Optionally, instructions are provided for running locally on macOS.

-Regardless of the approach taken, it is first necessary to clone this repository:
+Regardless of the execution modality, first clone this repository:
 ```
 git clone https://github.com/maduprey/conftopo.git
 ```